neagle/n3/src/content/posts/serverless-websockets-with-ably/index.md

 The app will have two primary components:

-* **The serverless endpoint** - receives POST requests and broadcasts them via websocket
+* **The serverless endpoint** - receives POST requests and broadcasts them via WebSocket
-* **The client** - React app that handles all the fun UI and receives broadcasts via websocket
+* **The client** - React app that handles all the fun UI and receives broadcasts via WebSocket

 ### Types